Bringing Esports to North America

-- The gaming truck, an 18-wheel, 35-ton semi-trailer, will be a mobile interactive touch point featuring a competition stage and full production facility connecting fans with their favourite teams and athletes.
+- The gaming truck, an 18-wheel, 35-ton semi-trailer, will be a mobile interactive touchpoint featuring a competition stage and full production facility connecting fans with their favorite teams and athletes.

 The growth of the market is being bolstered by social media, the rise of professional players and the interest in gaming as a spectator sport.
-Traditional sports institutions have also taken an interest in Esports.
+Traditional sports institutions have also taken an interest in esports.
 Many current and retired professional athletes have entered the industry, such as Toronto Maple Leafs forward Zach Hyman and NBA legend Michael Jordan.
-The MLB has also partnered with Esports event organizer UMG.

 The Alpha North Business Model

-Alpha North aims to be a vertically-integrated leader in the North American sector.
-To achieve its goal, the company is focused on satisfying the needs of the Esports industry by operating in several sub-sectors such as real estate, franchised centers, live events and IP creation.
-The company will also have an online tournaments platform, production and broadcasting capabilities and offer gamers the chance to enroll in Esports academies and programs.
+Alpha North is a vertically-integrated company with operations in North America.
+To achieve its goal, the company has focused on satisfying the needs of the esports industry by operating in several sub-sectors such as real estate, live events, online and IP creation with the purpose of content creation for competitive social gamers.
+The company intends to offer gamers the chance to enroll in esports academies and programs.

-Alpha North is currently interested in partnering with companies that have previously sponsored Esports tournaments.
+Alpha North is currently interested in partnering with companies that have previously sponsored esports tournaments.
 Tournament sponsors are expected to be featured organically through events, games, ads and players.
-The company plans to work with developers and pop gaming influencers to create and distribute content.
+The company works with developers and pop gaming influencers to create and distribute content.

-Along with its sponsors, Alpha North intends to work with talented creatives to develop and sell clothing and merchandise through its e-commerce platform.
-The platform will also feature products endorsed by top athletes, events and teams.
+Along with its sponsors, Alpha North works with talented creatives to develop and sell clothing and merchandise through its e-commerce platform.
+The platform features products endorsed by top athletes, events and teams.
 The company is also looking to manage and develop athletes with all levels of experience.